Approximate complex amplitude encoding algorithm and its application to data classification problems: Approximate Complex Amplitude Encoding Algorithm

-Gottesman-Knill theorem\cite{gottesman1998heisenberg} allows for evaluation of $\bra{\hat{b}_i}U_i\ket{k}$ in $\mathcal{O}(n^2)$-time, because $(\ket{\hat{b}_i},\ket{k})$ and $U_i$ are stabilizer states and a Clifford operator, respectively.
-Note that the summation in Eq.~(\ref{<b|U|k>}) requires $\mathcal{O}(N)=\mathcal{O}(2^n)$ computations, which means that the required run-time in the training process of the PQC scales exponentially with the number of qubit.
+The Gottesman-Knill theorem \cite{gottesman1998heisenberg} allows for evaluation of $\bra{\hat{b}_i}U_i\ket{k}$ in $\mathcal{O}(n^2)$ time, because $(\ket{\hat{b}_i},\ket{k})$ and $U_i$ are stabilizer states and a Clifford operator, respectively.
+Note that the summation in Eq.~(\ref{<b|U|k>}) requires $\mathcal{O}(N)=\mathcal{O}(2^n)$ computations, which means that the required run time in the training process of the PQC scales exponentially with the number of qubits.
 However, this is {\it classical} computation, which should become exponential as long as we would like to process a general exponential-size classical data.
 Rather, the advantage of ACAE is in the depth of the PQC, which operates only $\mathcal{O}(n \, \mathrm{poly}(n))$ gates instead of $\mathcal{O}(2^n)$, to achieve $\mathcal{O}(2^n)$ data encoding.

-To maximize the fidelity estimate $\hat{f}(\boldsymbol{\theta})$ (i.e., to minimize the $-\hat{f}(\boldsymbol{\theta})$), we take the standard gradient descent algorithm.
+To maximize the fidelity estimate $\hat{f}(\boldsymbol{\theta})$ {[}i.e., to minimize the $-\hat{f}(\boldsymbol{\theta})$){]}, we take the standard gradient descent algorithm.
 The gradients of $\hat{f}(\boldsymbol{\theta})$ with respect to ${\theta}_r$ can be computed by using the parameter shift rule \cite{Crooks2019} as

 where

 $R$ denotes the number of the parameters, which can be written as $R = ln$ (recall that $l$ is the number of layers of PQC).
 That is, the gradient can also be effectively estimated using the classical shadow.
 This maximization procedure will ideally bring us the optimal parameter set $\boldsymbol{\theta}^{*}$ and unitary $U(\boldsymbol{\theta}^{*})$ that generates a state approximating the target state (\ref{trained_state}).